- Al Roker announced last week he has prostate cancer.

 - Roker will undergo robotic-assisted surgery to treat the cancer.

 Al Roker, the “Today” show’s popular weatherperson since the 1990s, has announced he’s battling prostate cancer and will undergo surgery to have his prostate removed.

 “It’s a good news, bad news kind of thing,” Roker said on the Nov.
 6 broadcast.
 “Good news is we caught it early.
 Not great news is that it’s a little aggressive, so I’m going to be taking some time off to take care of this.”

 According to Roker, this began with a routine physical that found he had elevated prostate specific antigen (PSA) in his blood.
 This was followed by an MRI and biopsy.
 His diagnosis was confirmed at the end of September.

 Prostate cancer is the most common cancer in men in the United States.
-About 1 in 9 men will get a prostate cancer diagnosis in their lifetimes.
+About

 Dr. Vincent Laudone of Memorial Sloan Kettering Cancer Center will perform the robotic-assisted surgery for Roker sometime next week.

 “Fortunately, his cancer appears somewhat limited or confined to the prostate,” Laudone said on “Today.”
 “But because it’s more aggressive, we wanted to treat it, and after discussion regarding all of the different options — surgery, radiation, focal therapy — we settled on removing the prostate.”

 “African American men tend to get cancer at an earlier age, have more aggressive prostate cancer at an earlier age,” said Dr. Brian Norouzi, a urologist with St. Joseph Hospital in Orange County, California.
 “That, however, shouldn’t bring any extra challenges to the treatment, but not knowing the specifics of Mr. Roker’s cancer, could lead to potentially lower cure rate.”